awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 ## Private networks

-`S3DataCopy` custom resource can be run in private networks passing a VPC and a list of subnets (private subnets recommended).
+The lambda Function used by the custom resource can be deployed in a VPC by passing the VPC and a list of private subnets.

+Public subnets are not supported.

 [example vpc](./examples/s3-data-copy-vpc.lit.ts)